Kayaking with Killer Whales

 This spectacular 7-Day kayak vacation package combines Wildcoast’s remote sea kayaking and camping vacation on a remote section of Vancouver Island with accommodation before and after at the beautiful Gowlland Harbour Boutique Resort allowing you to enjoy your kayak holiday from beginning to end without having to worry about missing ferry or flight connections.

 Looking for our 4-day Kayaking with Killer Whales trip?
 Click here.

 Begin your trip at beautiful Gowlland Harbour

-Upon arrival at the Gowlland Harbour Oceanfront Resort on Quadra Island, you are warmly welcomed and set up to stay in your own private room.
-While relaxing after the flight from abroad or trip up the coast, on your first full day you can select an adventure from the many activities offered on Quadra Island ranging from paddle boarding in the resort’s harbour to daily fishing charters and artist tours.
+Upon arrival at the Gowlland Harbour Oceanfront Resort on Quadra Island BC, you are warmly welcomed and set up to stay in your own private room.
+While relaxing, after the flight from abroad or trip up the coast, on your first full day select an adventure from the many activities offered on Quadra Island ranging from paddle boarding in the resort’s harbour to daily fishing charters and artist tours.